-2. The system displays the most recent event as follows:• event number

-- type of event, identified by its corresponding code (see your installer for the meaning of each code) - zone or user number (depending on type of event) - partition in which event occurred - time and date of the event's occurrence. - 3.
-Pressing [\] displays previous events (back in time).
+2. The system displays the most recent event as follows: event number type of event, identified by its corresponding code (see your installer for the meaning of each code) zone or user number (depending on type of event) time and date of the event's occurrence.